Blaze-3/BLAKE3-gpu/README.md

 ## What
 BLAKE3 is a gg crypto hash function.
 It has good scope for parallelism.
 We try to extract as much of that parallelism as possible by using GPUs.
+We also try to speed it up on the CPU with Open-MP and AVX2.
+All of this is possible due to our new algorithm - Blaze3.

 ## How
 - [x] Rewrite the basic, reference implemenation in C++
 - [x] Rewrite it again, in CUDA C++
 - [x] Make sure all the tests pass (Continuous process)
-- [ ] Optimize it, fix memory bandwidth issues if they exist
+- [x] Optimize it, fix memory bandwidth issues if they exist (Continuous process)

 ## Development
 - The `basic` directory has the reference implementations.
+- A full copy of the original reference implementation is in `testing`.
 - The blake3 paper is also here for reference.
 - Openmp work in `openmp`.
 This version is maxed out for efficency.
-- Cuda work in `cuda`
+- Cuda work in `cuda`.
-- Dark cuda work happens in `dark`
+- Dark cuda work happens in `dark`.